worldwide-asset-exchange/wax-blockchain-legacy/docs/02_cleos/02_how-to-guides/how-to-get-account-information.md

 ## Goal

-Query infomation of an EOSIO account
+Query information of an EOSIO account

 ## Before you begin